rubyslava/bookshelf/reviews/restful-web-apis.md

 -----------
 I was a bit confused from this book.
 The first half of it is definitely useful for anyone who has no previous experience with HTTP (apart from using it unconsciously) and APIs.
-And even if you do have some experience with HTTP and you APIs, you will probably benefit from the book - there is a strong chance that you will learn something new that you were not aware before - maybe you ignored existence of HTTP OPTIONS request or did not know about JSON-LD profile...
+And even if you do have some experience with HTTP and APIs development, you will probably benefit from the book - there is a strong chance that you will learn something new that you were not aware of beforehand - maybe you ignored existence of HTTP OPTIONS request or did not know about JSON-LD profile...
 The first half of a book is packed with useful information presented in a clear way and logical order.